mne-tools/mne-python/doc/manual/c_reference.rst

 ``--align_z``

     Instructs the program to try to align the waveform signs within the label.
-For more information, see :ref:`CBBHJDAI`.
+For more information, see :ref:`implementation_details`.
 This flag will not have any effect if the inverse operator has been computed with the strict orientation constraint active.